Aurel37/projet-TDLOG-site-shotgun/README.md

 	database : 'shotgun_website'
 });
 </code></pre>
-in the file model.js.
+in the file <strong>model.js</strong>.
 If it doesn't work go on the WebStart page of MAMP and change the path with the indication provided here :

 <img src="Mamp_socket.png">

+<h1>Quick Start</h1>

+To run the code simply use this command in your terminal (Mac0S or Linux otherwise use the Node.Js terminal) :
+<pre><code>
+node app.js
+</code></pre>
+Then go to this url : <a href="http://localhost:8080/shotgun">http://localhost:8080/shotgun</a>.